pmatseykanets/laravel-scout-postgres/README.md

     // You can explicitly specify what PostgreSQL text search config to use by scout.
     // Use \dF in psql to see all available configurations in your database.
     'config' => 'english',
+    // You may set the default querying method
+    // Possible values: plainquery, phrasequery, tsquery
+    // plainquery is used if this option is omitted.
+    'search_using' => 'tsquery'
 ],
 ...
 ```